440 International Those Were the Days

 2022 - Queen Elizabeth II died at Balmoral Castle in Aberdeenshire, Scotland.
 She ruled for 70 years and was the U.K.’s longest-serving monarch.
 Her eldest son inherited the throne as King Charles III.

-2022 - The European Central Bank on raised interest rates by 0.75 percent, its biggest hike since 1999.
+2022 - The European Central Bank raised interest rates by 0.75 percent, its biggest hike since 1999.
 The move was intended to help bring down record inflation.
 The efforts were complicated by an energy crisis sparked by Russia’s invasion of Ukraine that had nearly pushed Europe into recession.
 ECB President Christine Lagarde said inflation was threatening to spread beyond energy to many other goods.
 “We want all economic actors to understand that the ECB is serious” about fighting inflation, Lagarde said.

 2023 - Movies opening in the U.S. included: My Big Fat Greek Wedding 3, starring Stephanie Nur, John Corbett, Elena Kampouris and Lainie Kazan; and The Nun 2, with Taissa Farmiga, Anna Popplewell and Bonnie Aarons.